kiva/kotlin-demo/README.md

 *Note:* Under the default configuration, data will not persist between runtime sessions.

-# IntelliJ IDEA

-If you want to work on the Kotlin, IntelliJ IDEA (https://www.jetbrains.com/idea/) is highly recommended.
-There is a free community license, and we'll most likely be purchasing volume licenses for the ultimate edition (which has a 30 day trial).

 # Running locally

 Dependency: JDK 8 (not 9 or 10).
 The easiest way for Mac is to download from Oracle directly (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).